parshavjain/spring-assignment-solution-step3/readme.md

 ### Following are the broad tasks:

  - Create a new user, retrieve all users, retrieve a single user, update the user.
- - login using username and password, log out using userID.
+ - Login using username and password, log out using userID.
  - Create a circle, get all circles,  get all circles which match the search keyword.
  - Add user to a circle, remove a user from a circle, retrieve circle for a specific user.
  - Send message to circle, Send message to users, Retrieve message from users, Retrieve message from circles, Retrieve all tags,